 The Master of Social Work (M.S.W.) program requires 60 semester hours of course work with 900 hours of fieldwork.
-The program prepares students for advanced social work practice.
+The MSW program is a practice-oriented that prepares Advanced Generalist practitioners - social workers who are able to work with individuals, families, groups, organizations and communities.
 The first year, or its equivalent, consists of foundation courses.
 The second year, or its equivalent, provides an opportunity to focus coursework on advanced generalist practice.
 Students will also gain expertise in a particular aspect of diversity such as ethnic minorities of the southwest, physical disability, religious diversity, immigrants, or gender.